 During the first few years of college, I served as a leader within the Black Harvard community, explored a diverse set of business opportunities, and created space for an art form that has never before demonstrated a presence on Harvard’s campus.
 At the same time I have served on the board of the Black Men’s Forum, landed work at industry-leading businesses, and organized and performed at the first hip hop concerts in Harvard history.
-In the summer of 2019, I interned at Sony Music with Business & Legal Affairs and Bain & Co. as a Building Entrepreneurial Leaders (BEL) intern, all while producing, writing, and composing my third studio album, to be released in late 2019.
+In the summer of 2019, I interned at Sony Music with Business & Legal Affairs and Bain & Co. as a Building Entrepreneurial Leaders (BEL) intern, all while producing, writing, and composing my third studio album, to be released summer 2022.
 Between my consistent attention to album production and strong engagement with business development and management, this summer offered me an accurate sense of how I will operate in my professional career: a full-time recording artist, entrepreneur, and business executive.

 My proudest moment at school was performing at YardFest, Harvard’s annual spring concert.
 After winning a campus-wide battle of the bands-style competition to secure an opening spot at the concert, I (MJangles) and my two partners (Lincoln; Tobias Defoe) set the stage ablaze for a crowd of over 2,000 and I can’t wait to rekindle that fire on bigger stages across the globe.